made-by-pioneer/lee-hill-johnston/content/pages/companies-represented.md

 page_status = "USE THIS FIELD FOR EDITING BODY WITH CSS" publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" meta_description = "At Lee Hill and Johnston, we pride ourselves on our independence.
 The variety of companies we offer our clients enable us to give you the best coverage and the best price.
 Below is a list of companies we represent"
+[top_section]
+title = "Companies We Represent" subtitle = "Personal, Business, Life Insurance" text = "At Lee Hill and Johnston, we pride ourselves on our independence.
+The variety of companies we offer our clients enable us to give you the best coverage and the best price.
+Below is a list of companies we represent:" button_text = "Get a Quote" button_link = "/quote/"
 +++